 - Red blood cell production

-- The metabolism of calcium, sodium, potassium and other electrolytes
+- The metabolism of calcium, sodium, potassium, and other electrolytes

-This type of pain is differentiated from back pain because common back pain or muscle pain tends to be located lower in the back while kidney pain is much higher in the back.
+However, sometimes you may feel a slight ache in your back and under your ribs where your kidneys are supposed to be located.
+This is kidney pain, and many factors can cause it.
+Pain can either be felt in the right or left kidney or simultaneously felt through both kidneys.
+This type of pain is differentiated from back pain because common back pain or muscle pain tends to be located lower in the back, while kidney pain is much higher in the back.
 But on some occasions, back pain can also be a symptom of kidney pain.
 You can notice this when the pain moves toward your side or groin area.

-If you are experiencing kidney pain, then it could be one of many causes.
+If you are experiencing kidney pain, it could be one of many causes.
 Some of the most common reports of what causes kidney pain are:

-- Pyelonephritis – Pyelonephritis, or kidney infection can also be one of the leading causes of kidney pain.
+- Pyelonephritis – Pyelonephritis or kidney infection can also be one of the leading causes of kidney pain.
 Kidney infection is one of the many types of Urinary Tract Infection or UTI.
 This condition most commonly begins in your urethra or bladder and will travel through both of your kidneys.
 This condition is dangerous as the infection can travel through your bloodstream, or worse, permanently damage your kidneys.

-- Polycystic Kidney Disease – or PKD, is an inherited kidney disorder which causes cysts to form in the kidneys and cause significant kidney pain.
+- Polycystic Kidney Disease – or PKD, is an inherited kidney disorder that causes cysts to form in the kidneys and cause significant kidney pain.
 These cysts are usually fluid-filled and may impair kidney function and eventually cause kidney failure.

-- Obstructive Uropathy – Obstructive uropathy is just another term for when something completely or partially blocks urine from flowing through the urethra.
+- Obstructive Uropathy – Obstructive uropathy is just another term for when something entirely or partially blocks urine from flowing through the urethra.
 What happens is that urine will flow back towards your kidneys instead of flowing to your bladder.

-There are also other causes of kidney pain such as:
+There are also other causes of kidney pain, such as:

 - Renal Vein Thrombosis – Blood clots in kidney veins